summer-barrette/ENGI301/project_01/README.md

       level 2.
     * Tie the servo to the pen with a thin wire; ensure servo pushes pen down into the ground when ‘on’ and pulls pen up off the ground when ‘off’.

+# CODE

+There are four main documents in this repository.
+1. The main script titled robot.py contains all library imports, constants, global variables, function and class definitions, and name call code.
+2. The pin configurations titled configure_pins.sh configures specific pins for I2C and GPIO as needed.
+3. The run script ./run runs configure_pins.sh then robot.py.
+4. The ReadMe provides the build and operation instructions.

 # OPERATION INSTRUCTIONS